Chillerbag/Viceragenesis/README.md

 | Oct 26 - 29 | Testing of the game, regularly testing how the game builds, reviewing project report |
 | Oct 29 - 31 | Submit final report and game |

+## Responsibility
+We have tried to play to each group member's strengths in splitting up the work.
+Member task responsibilities are as follows:

+* __Level asset collection__: Ella and Hoang
+* __Enemy implementations and refinements__: Alex
+* __Intro Sequence and end screens__: Ella
+* __Level 1 implementation__: Ethan
+* __Level 2 implementation__: Ethan and Alex
+* __Particle system development__: Hoang
+* __Shaders__: Hoang
+* __Player movement and mechanics__: Ethan
+* __Evaluation Plan, updating the GDD and majority of Final Report__: Ella

+Our team leader Ethan created a trello board that provides us with a visual representation of tasks, ensuring that each member has an equal amount of work assigned.
+Our team has regular check ins, and we each communicate our individual progress throughout the week.

 # Evaluation Report